 You can pay for school out of pocket or by using financial aid.
 Complete your FAFSA (Free Application for Federal Student Aid) at https://studentaid.ed.gov/sa/fafsa to see if you are eligible for the PELL grant, Federal Work Study, or Subsidized or Unsubsidized loans.
 Visit the financial aid website to research scholarship opportunities.

 How to view and apply for scholarships available to Western students:

 - Click the red "Sign In" button in the top right corner to apply.

 - Sign in with your westernwyoming.edu e-mail address and password.
 This information is provided after applying for admission to Western.
 Contact Mustang Central at (307) 382-1677 if you have any username and password issues.

 DROPPING CLASSES/LOSS OF SCHOLARSHIPS

 Dropping a class can have great impact or no impact on your financial aid.
 It depends on how many credits you were enrolled in originally, how many credits you will end up completing after the drop, and what your final semester GPA is.
-It is wise to consult with a Mustang Centrall specialist to ensure that you fully understand the impact that dropping a class can have on your financial aid.
+It is wise to consult Mustang Central to ensure that you fully understand the impact that dropping a class can have on your financial aid.